Dating and Aspergers: Can The Two Go Together?

 There are places to connect online with others who have Asperger’s Syndrome.
 Alex Plank, a young man with Asperger’s, founded one of the largest online support communities for persons on the autism spectrum.
 It’s called Wrong Planet.
 In fact, that’s how he met his girlfriend!
 (Here’s a clip of how he met his girlfriend–it’s the third video down on the page, around the 27 minute mark).
 Once you feel comfortable connecting in that community, you might want to check out another dating forum online for people with Asperger’s syndrome, called Aspie Affection.

 You may also find it helpful to connect offline with other adults who have Asperger’s Syndrome.
 OASIS has links and resources to help you do this.
-You can also, if you want to branch out beyond your local support group, get involved in groups that share your particular stes of values and/or interests.
+You can also, if you want to branch out beyond your local support group, get involved in groups that share your values and/or interests.
 I went to the site, Meetup.Com and typed in a search for Aspergers in Chicago, IL, which is my area, and came up with a list of 6 groups.
 You may have interests in the Civil War, for example.
 I typed in that term, and came up with 4 groups in the Chicago area.
 I think you get the idea.

 3. Practice, Practice, Practice